espocrm/documentation/docs/user-guide/emails.md

 Users can create their personal email folders to put some emails in for convenience.
 To create or edit folders follow: the Emails list view > dropdown in the top-right corner > Folders. `Skip Notification` means that you won't be notified about incoming emails that get to the specific folder.
 By utilizing Email Filters it's possible to put emails in folders automatically by specific criteria.

+!!! note

-Note that email folders in EspoCRM have nothing to do with IMAP folders.
+    Email folders in EspoCRM have nothing to do with IMAP folders.

 ## Group Email Folders